Defense helps Shadow Ridge stiff-arm Las Vegas in shootout — PHOTOS

 Shadow Ridge’s offense piled up 510 rushing yards Friday night, but a defensive play might have been the key for the Mustangs against Las Vegas High.

-With Shadow Ridge holding a seven-point lead, Tanner McDonald picked off a pass and raced 53 yards for a touchdown to swing the momentum, and the Mustangs rolled to a 71-35 home win to advance to the Class 4A state championship game.
+With Shadow Ridge holding a seven-point lead, Tanner McDonald picked off a pass and raced 53 yards for a touchdown to swing the momentum, and the Mustangs rolled to a 71-35 victory to advance to the Class 4A state championship game against Silverado.

 “That was pretty great,” said running back JaQuieze Holland, who rushed for five touchdowns.
 “It boosted everyone’s morale and hyped everyone up.”